FameThemes/WP-Charts/readme.txt

 2. An example non symmetrical chart

 == Changelog ==
-0.7.0.0
+0.7.0
-* Add WP Charts Menu: Media -> WP Charts.
+* Add WP Charts Menu: Media -> WP Charts to quick access to chart shortcodes
+* Planned to add charts as a Post Type which will be easy to edit and insert into content.
 * Add WP Charts docs page.
 * Fix issue for WordPress 4.4.2.

 0.6.9 - Fixes
-* relative width and proportions now work correctly, see the end of the installation section for an example.
+* Relative width and proportions now work correctly, see the end of the installation section for an example.
 * Widget is now working.

 0.6.8  - hotfix
 * for missing script closing tag that killed sites in IE8 - sorry